Wasserstein stability of porous medium-type equations on manifolds with Ricci curvature bounded below: Statement of the main results

 would hold for some $\lambda \in \R$, thus contradicting \eqref{optimal-delta}.
 On the other hand, it is known that the PME \emph{can} indeed be seen as the gradient flow of the free energy \eqref{free} in the case where the Ricci curvature is nonnegative (we refer to \cite{Stu} and \cite{O,OW}), so that \eqref{wass-contr} holds with $ K=0 $. \end{remark}

 \begin{remark}[The Cartan-Hadamard case]\rm If, in place of \eqref{Sob}, the manifold $ \mathbb{M}^n $ supports a \emph{Euclidean} Sobolev inequality, namely

-then it is not difficult to deduce that \eqref{wass-contr} turns into a better estimate:
+then it is not difficult to deduce that \eqref{wass-contr} turns into the following estimate:

-This is a simple consequence of our method of proof, since in that case the smoothing effect \eqref{smoothing} holds with no additional $M$ term in the right-hand side, which causes the linear term to appear in the exponent of \eqref{wass-contr}.
+This is a simple consequence of our method of proof, since in that case the smoothing effect \eqref{smoothing} holds with no additional $M$ term on the right-hand side, which causes the linear term to appear at the exponent of \eqref{wass-contr}.
+Note that when $K>0$ estimate \eqref{wass-contr-ch} improves \eqref{wass-contr} for long times (the just mentioned leading linear term disappears) and remains qualitatively the same for small times.
 We recall that \eqref{Sob-euc} does hold, for instance, on any \emph{Cartan-Hadamard} manifold, that is a complete, simply connected Riemannian manifold with everywhere nonpositive sectional curvature (see \cite{GMPrm} and references therein). \end{remark}

 \begin{remark}[The $2$-dimensional case] \rm The results of Theorem \ref{main-result} can also be extended to the dimension $n = 2$.
 In that case, the Sobolev inequality should be replaced by the Gagliardo-Nirenberg inequality